Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 “You should establish a research post far from Ekallim-Igigi to house it,” Yekiidaa suggested.
 “In case of any…nasty surprises.”

 “An exciting time is ahead of us!”
 Boomed Gilgamesh.
 “Make it so. *Cautiously,* please!
 And I think this would be an excellent opportunity to build trust with Earth as well.
 We should invite this Erebor to participate!
-In the meanwhile…” Gilgamesh checked his watch---a gift from the ambassador, and a trinket he took immediate delight in.
+In the meanwhile…” Gilgamesh checked his watch - a gift from the ambassador, and a trinket he took immediate delight in.
 “I have an appointment with Etsicitty.
 Gods willing, I will prove to be slightly less embarrassed than in our last meeting!”

 “You enjoy him,” Pandrosion noted with a smile.